 Black Panther’s hero costume is coming to the Smithsonian’s National Museum of African American History and Culture.
 The museum acquired several objects from Disney’s record-breaking film Black Panther, including the hero costume worn by actor Chadwick Boseman; a partial shooting script signed by Ryan Coogler (co-writer; director), Kevin Feige (producer, president of Marvel Studios), Nate Moore (executive producer) and Joe Robert Cole (co-writer; producer); and 24 high-resolution production photographs.
 Plans for display of the objects are under consideration by the museum.

 The Black Panther objects were acquired when the museum’s Earl W. & Amanda Stafford Center for African American Media Arts (CAAMA) hosted a public screening of the film at the museum in February.
-CAAMA showcases the museum’s dynamic image collection through a changing exhibition program of still and moving images, publications, and public programs, and will host its inaugural Smithsonian African American Film Festival (SAAFF) in October.
+CAAMA showcases the museum’s dynamic image collection through a changing exhibition program of still and moving images, publications, and public programs, and will host its inaugural Smithsonian African American Film Festival (SAAFF)

 Black Panther is the first superhero of African descent to appear in mainstream American comics, and the film itself is the first major cinematic production based on the character.
 Black Panther illustrates the progression of blacks in film, an industry that in the past has overlooked blacks, or regulated them to flat, one-dimensional and marginalized figures.
 The film, like the museum, provides a fuller story of black culture and identity.